Mikejo5000/vsts-docs-pr/docs/work/track/query-by-area-iteration-path.md

 You can't apply most field rules to the System.AreaPath and System.IterationPath fields.
 To learn more, see [Apply a field rule](../customize/reference/apply-rule-work-item-field.md).

 The following fields do not appear on work item forms but are tracked for each work item type.
-These fields provide a numeric value for each classification value that is defined for a team project.
+These fields provide a numeric value for each classification value that is defined for a project.
 You can use these fields to filter queries and create reports.

 |**Field name**|**Description**|**Reference name**|**Data type**|
 |---|---|---|---|